 Cutlery and Table Settings

 To eat Japanese-style meals, chopsticks are commonly used.
 Also, Japanese people use forks, knives, or spoons, depending on what types of food people are eating.
 The traditional Japanese table setting is to place a bowl of rice on your left and to place a bowl of miso soup on your right side on the table.
 Other dishes are set behind these bowls.
-Chopsticks are placed on a chopstick holder in front of rice and soup bowls.
+Chopsticks are placed on a chopstick holder in front of soup and rice bowls.